vinceimbat/vinceimbat/content/thoughts/certainty.md

 ---
 How do we get around an everyday wilderness?

-Hocking cultivated a philosophical space between Roye's [[Idealism]] and James's [[Pragmatism]].
+Hocking cultivated a philosophical space between Roye's [[idealism]] and James's [[Pragmatism]].
 Marcel was influenced by Hocking.
 Bugbee's Inward Morning was inspired by Marcel's Being and Having.

 Hocking, Marcel, and Bugbee introduced a non-absolutist version of idealism in the 20th century.
 Other contributors were Benedetto Croce, R. G. Collingwood, José Ortega y Gasset, and John William Miller.